Archangel Michael

 The most stable facts about Michael come from scripture, especially Daniel, Jude, and Revelation; later theology and devotion expand that core with feast days, prayers, shrines, and iconography.

-A strong guide keeps those layers distinct so Michael remains a real tradition-bearing figure rather than a generic spiritual mascot.
+A strong guide keeps those layers distinct so Michael remains a real tradition-bearing figure rather than a generic protection mascot.

 "Michael becomes distorted the moment devotion outruns the textual and liturgical tradition that gave the figure shape."